-AirAsia plane landed in wrong country
+AirAsia flight aborted after navigational error

 Story highlights

-- Flight incorrectly flew to Melbourne after its pilot entered wrong coordinates, report says
+- Pilots abandoned attempt to fly to Malaysia after its pilot entered wrong coordinates of starting position, report says

-- Crew ignored messages and sounds before takeoff that suggested error, report says
+- The error caused the plane to track in the wrong direction after takeoff

+- When pilots decided to discontinue the flight, plane was diverted to Melbourne

-(CNN)A flight to Malaysia from Sydney accidentally flew to Melbourne instead because its pilot entered the wrong coordinates, an Australian aviation investigation report has found.
+(CNN)A flight to Malaysia from Sydney was diverted to Melbourne after its pilot entered incorrect coordinates of the plane's starting position, an Australian aviation investigation report has found.

-Carrying 212 passengers, the AirAsia flight bound for Kuala Lumpur on March 10, 2015, was incorrectly guided to Melbourne after the pilot manually entered the wrong coordinates into the flight's onboard navigation systems.
+Carrying 212 passengers, the AirAsia flight bound for Kuala Lumpur on March 10, 2015, was flying in the wrong direction after takeoff from Sydney, because the pilot had manually entered the wrong coordinates of the plane's position into the flight's onboard navigation systems.

 It was the first of several errors the flight crew made that day, according to the report (PDF) the Australian Transport Safety Bureau published Wednesday.